LottePitcher/opinionated-package-starter/.github/README.md

 ## Template details

-### What's wrong with the Umbraco Package template?
+### What's wrong with the Umbraco Extension template for Umbraco 14+?

 Nothing!
-You can [find a link to it here](https://docs.umbraco.com/umbraco-cms/extending/packages/creating-a-package#generate-an-empty-package-using-a-template).
+You can find a link to it here (TODO - ADD LINK).
 It's just that all it gives you is the actual package project.
-You'll need to work out how you're going to test your package, how to configure it for nuget, how you're going to release to nuget, add certain files for a well maintained repo ...
+You'll need to set up a test site, work out how to configure it for nuget, how you're going to release to nuget, add certain files for a well maintained repo ...

 Whereas this template will create a folder with: